solliancenet/oracle-to-postgresql-migration-guide/application-setup/application-setup.md

 ### Add the sample blobs

->Note: You can skip this section if you used the SQL Loader option.
+>Note: You can skip this section if you used the Oracle SQL Loader option.

 The basic database schema should be created now with sample data.
 To update the sample speaker picture blob records, open SQL Developer.
 Select the Speaker table and the **Data** tab.
 The records should be displayed.
 The SPEAKER_PIC and SPEAKER_BIO fields will be NULL.
-Select the pencil icon.
+Select the pencil icon in the record field.

 ![](media/2020-04-12-05-48-42.png)